 I view this

-quote as a design task for guided instructions.
-I design learning as a
+quote as a design task for creating learning opportunities with guided or scaffolded instructions.
+I design learning as an iterative

-process of learning opportunities for students.
+process for students that includes formative feedback and assessment.
 I approach teaching as the task

 A short video (8 mins.) created in April 2018